metalalive/MQTT_Client/README.md

 make  DEBUG=yes  -C third_party
 make  DEBUG=yes
 ```
-where `DEBUG=yes` is optional for debugging purpose.
-You will get `build/libmqttclient.a` if the library is successfully built.
+where `DEBUG=yes` is optional for debugging purpose. `build/libmqttclient.a` should be ready once the library is successfully built.

 To Build the demo test images, you have :